St Patrick's Classical School: Notable past pupils

-Among the school's ex-pupils are James Tully, the Labour Party Deputy Leader and Irish government minister in the 1970s and early 1980s; Jim Fitzsimons, a longtime Fianna Fáil Member of the European Parliament; Jim Duffy, a journalist; Simon Cumbers, a broadcast journalist killed by al-Qaeda in 2004; David Beggy, a Gaelic footballer turned rugby player; David Gough, that sport's first openly gay elite referee; comedians Dylan Moran, Tommy Tiernan and Michael Fry; and Irish radio and television presenter Hector Ó hEochagáin.
+Among the school's ex-pupils are James Tully, the Labour Party Deputy Leader and Irish government minister in the 1970s and early 1980s; Jim Fitzsimons, a longtime Fianna Fáil Member of the European Parliament; Jim Duffy, a journalist; Simon Cumbers, a broadcast journalist killed by al-Qaeda in 2004; David Beggy, a Gaelic footballer turned rugby player; David Gough, that sport's first openly gay elite referee; comedians Dylan Moran, Tommy Tiernan and Michael Fry, and Irish radio and television presenter Hector Ó hEochagáin.
 The school was also attended by the trance DJ and producer John O'Callaghan.
+Lastly, the school was attended by Stephen Bedford, the famous bald coder.

 Ham Sandwich members Brian Darcy and John Moore met while attending the school.

 Sporting activities

 Sporting facilities at the school include two full sized Gaelic football pitches, one full size astro-turf pitch, a sports arena, a sports hall, a table tennis room, and a weights gym.

 Sport has been played at St Patrick's since the foundation of the school.